 - Jul 1, 2026: The rest in scope, such as most autónomos outside SII, must comply.

 B2B e-invoicing under Crea y Crece is separate but overlaps.
 It starts after its final regulation.
-Big businesses go first if they had more than €8m turnover, then the rest about a year later.
-Many will feel it in 2026 or 2027.
+Large companies go first if they had more than €8m turnover, then the rest about a year later.
+Many will adopt it in 2026 or 2027.

 SII interplay.
 If you are in SII you already submit VAT ledgers and you are out of Verifactu as a user.
 If you also run entities that are not in SII, the software for those must still comply.